 Divided into four chapters, Concept, Design and Architecture, Engineering and Construction, Performance and Events, and Bennelong Point, the project investigates the opera house’s origins and how it was selected from 233 entries, of which it was among the last to be received.
 The incredible collaborative approach to the technical and aesthetic design of the building in the first phases of construction are a story in themselves, with a collective 150,000 hours (over ten years) of man hours put into structural problem solving alone.
 This led the Pritzker Prize citation to declare in 2003 that “it is one of the great iconic buildings of the 20th century, an image of great beauty that has become known throughout the world—a symbol for not only a city, but a whole country and continent”.

 The Opera House Project is compatible with both internet browsers and mobile devices.
-It’s an unbelievably engaging story including archived footage, images and sound recordings courtesy of Arup and the government.
+It’s an unbelievably engaging story including archived footage, images and sound recordings courtesy of Arup and the New South Wales government.
 If you don’t have time to watch the entire project, perhaps just check out their fantastic 3D models.
 Transcripts of the entire story are also available.

 [Sumber : http://www.archdaily.com/]